 Most people CAN handle dense sources of whole-food carbohydrates, like fruit, roots or tubers, even on a blood sugar balancing plan.
-Usually, when blood sugar problems seem apparent, we’re told to cut out carbs and sugar, but that might not be the perfect place to start.
+Usually, when blood sugar problems seem apparent, we’re told to cut out carbs and sugar, but, for some of us, that might NOT be the perfect place to start.

 I don’t believe the solution to blood sugar imbalance is always wiping out all carbs from the diet (sure, get rid of the junk food, but the sweet potato?
 The fruit?
 Not always needed).
-Going blanket low-carb can cause a “rebound effect” that ends up feeling much like “more of the same” after the honeymoon period has passed.
-I’ve seen it many times.
+I’ve seen going blanket low-carb without some truly conscientious planning cause a “rebound effect” that ends up feeling much like “more of the same” after the honeymoon period has passed.

-(Thankfully, a few smart programs like the 21 Day Sugar Detox understand this, and make appropriate allowances for healthy sources of carbohydrates while stripping away simple, refined sugars.)
+(Thankfully, a few smart programs like the 21 Day Sugar Detox understand this, and make appropriate allowances for healthy sources of carbohydrates while stripping away sneaky sources of simple and unhealthy carbs.)

 The good news about healthy sources of carbs (against the backdrop of a diet rich in healthy fats, veggies and properly raised animal foods) is that they round out a diet rich in the nutrients our bodies need to process sugar effectively, heal metabolically, and restore blood sugar balance:

 - B vitamins

 So I propose a different start to tackling blood sugar issues – looking at the WHOLE food plan for a strategic solution to restore functional metabolism (including blood sugar balance) by sending the proper signals to the body through good, consistent, nourishing meals.

 As a baseline, breakfast is the place to begin.